It’s 2018. Are you teaching like it’s 1996?

 Can I earn continuing education credits?

-Michigan teachers are able to earn up to 4 state SCECH credits for completing this course.
-Additional registration and work may be required.
+Michigan teachers are able to earn up to 5 state SCECH credits for completing this course (no additional cost)

 Is this just another lousy online course?